This year the tax filing deadline for salaried individuals is 31st July 2023.

 In case you bought the policy after 1 April 2013 and the policy covers disability (as referred u/s 80U) or specified disease (as per section 80DDB), then in order to claim the deduction, the premium should not exceed 15% of the sum assured.

 #4.
 Educational Scholarship

-Only after 1 year holding (Long Term Capital Gains)
+Only after 1-year holding (Long Term Capital Gains)

-For example, you invested 100,000 in some stock and in 11 months it becomes worth 1,20,000.
-If you sell all of them then you have to pay tax on 20,000 profit.
-If you hold it for another month, then you are not liable to pay any tax on the profits.
+For example, if you have invested Rs.
+100,000 in TCS stock and in 11 months your investment becomes Rs.
+1,20,000 then you have to pay tax on 20,000 profit.

 Same is applicable to equity mutual funds.